Buffalo, New York: Pre-Columbian era to European exploration

 Louis Hennepin and Sieur de La Salle explored the upper Niagara and Ontario regions in the late 1670s.
 In 1679, La Salle's ship, Le Griffon, became the first to sail above Niagara Falls near Cayuga Creek.
 Baron de Lahontan visited the site of Buffalo in 1687.
 A small French settlement along Buffalo Creek lasted for only a year (1758).
 After the French and Indian War, the region was ruled by Britain.
 After the American Revolution, the Province of New York—now a U.S. state—began westward expansion, looking for arable land by following the Iroquois.

-New York and Massachusetts were vying for the territory which included Buffalo, and Massachusetts had the right to purchase all but a one-mile-(1600-meter)-wide portion of land.
+New York and Massachusetts were vying for the territory which included Buffalo, and Massachusetts had the right to purchase all but a 1 mi portion of land.
 The rights to the Massachusetts territories were sold to Robert Morris in 1791.
 Despite objections from Seneca chief Red Jacket, Morris brokered a deal between fellow chief Cornplanter and the Dutch dummy corporation Holland Land Company.
 (Note: Foreign entities were not allowed to own land in New York State until 1798 (Goldman 1983a, p.
 27).)
 The Holland Land Purchase gave the Senecas three reservations, and the Holland Land Company received 4000000 acre for about thirty-three cents per acre.

 Permanent white settlers along the creek were prisoners captured during the Revolutionary War.
 Early landowners were Iroquois interpreter Captain William Johnston, former enslaved man Joseph "Black Joe" Hodges and Cornelius Winney, a Dutch trader who arrived in 1789.
 As a result of the war, in which the Iroquois sided with the British Army, Iroquois territory was gradually reduced in the late 1700s by European settlers through successive statewide treaties which included the Treaty of Fort Stanwix (1784) and the First Treaty of Buffalo Creek (1788).
 The Iroquois were moved onto reservations, including Buffalo Creek.
 By the end of the 18th century, only 338 mi2 of reservations remained.